-Moisture content determinations of LÄCHELT, 1960 [242] resulted in an average of 0.5 % H2O.
+Moisture content determinations of LÄCHELT, 1960 [242] resulted in an average of $0.5 \% H_2O$ .
 Because of this low water content, no necessity existed for correcting the dry bulk density value.

 Table 41 gives an overview of the bulk densities determined during different exploration campaigns.
 It can be stated that the greisen shows densities close to 2.7 g/cm3.
 Consequently, the value of 2.7 g/cm3 was applied for resource calculation of the greisen.
 Greisenized albite granite shows slightly lower densities around 2.65 g/cm3.
 Albite granite as the host rock itself was determined to have a dry bulk density of about 2.6 g/cm3.
-On rock porosity no information was available.
+No information was available for rock porosity.